A Practical and Privacy-Preserving Framework for Real-World Large Language Model Services: Preliminaries

 \subsection{Threat Model}

-We consider three scenarios in which an adversary may act maliciously.
-Firstly, in the case of a man-in-the-middle (MitM) attack between the user and the server, the adversary can eavesdrop on and potentially modify the communication between the two parties.
-The objective of such an adversary is to gather as much information as possible about the content of requests and responses or to impersonate either the legitimate user or the server.
-Secondly, if the adversary corrupts the user, their goal is to obtain additional services without payment.
-Lastly, if the adversary corrupts the server, their aim is to gain access to sensitive information, such as the association between users' identities and their requests, or the relationships among the requests themselves.
+We consider three scenarios involving three types of adversaries.
+First, in the case of a man-in-the-middle (MitM) attack between the user and server, the adversary can eavesdrop on and potentially modify the communication between the two parties.
+The objective of such an adversary is to gather maximum information regarding the content of requests and responses or to impersonate either the legitimate user or server.
+Second, if the adversary corrupts the user, their goal is to obtain additional services without payment.
+Finally, if the adversary corrupts the server, their aim is to gain access to sensitive information, such as the association between users' identities and their requests, or the relationships among the requests themselves.

+In addition to the aforementioned scenarios, we also consider a common threat identified in computer systems—side-channel attacks.
+These attacks involve the adversary analysing subtle indirect information leaked by the system, such as timing variations or correlations between different operations.
+Although our system links different queries together, creating threads of related questions, the anonymity of the users is preserved since no login is required to submit queries.
+Users interact with the system using a blinded ‘token’ to make queries, which indicates that even if an attacker can correlate queries, they cannot definitively associate any query with a specific user.
+This mechanism ensures that the adversary cannot easily trace the source of the queries, even if they analyse patterns across multiple requests.

+For potential IP-based tracking, users can access the service using The Onion Router(Tor), which provides network-layer untraceability.
+Tor uses onion routing with multi-layer encryption and distributed relays, ensuring that no single relay can learn both the source and destination of the communication.
+By combining Tor's network-layer anonymity with our application-layer unlinkability, complementary protection is achieved, improving overall anonymity.